Origins and architecture of the Taj Mahal: Garden (Charbagh)

 The original planting of the garden is one of the Taj Mahal's remaining mysteries.
 The contemporary accounts mostly deal just with the architecture and only mention 'various kinds of fruit-bearing trees and rare aromatic herbs' in relation to the garden.
 Cypress trees are almost certainly to have been planted being popular similes in Persian poetry for the slender elegant stature of the beloved.
 By the end of the 18th century, Thomas Twining noted orange trees and a large plan of the complex suggests beds of various other fruits such as pineapples, pomegranates, bananas, limes and apples.
-The British, at the end of the 19th century thinned out a lot of the increasingly forested trees, replanted the cypresses and laid the gardens to lawns in their own taste.
+The British gardener A. E. P. Griessen, under the viceroy Lord Curzon, at the end of the 19th century thinned out a lot of the increasingly forested trees, replanted the cypresses and laid the gardens to lawns in their own taste.

 The layout of the garden, and its architectural features such as its fountains, brick and marble walkways, and geometric brick-lined flowerbeds are similar to Shalimar's, and suggest that the garden may have been designed by the same engineer, Ali Mardan.

 Early accounts of the garden describe its profusion of vegetation, including roses, daffodils, and fruit trees in abundance.
 As the Mughal Empire declined, the tending of the garden declined as well.
-When the British took over management of the Taj Mahal, they changed the landscaping to resemble the formal lawns of London.